Graphic Design: Bachelor of Fine Arts in Studio

 The undergraduate BFA graphic design program is enriched by ‘traditional students’ as well as those students who already work in full or part time capacity in graphic design related field.

 After a successful application to the BFA program, all Graphic Design students must complete a Senior Portfolio Review and must participate in a Senior Exit Exhibition.
-Students must also present an academic evaluation form, obtained from the College of Arts and Sciences Office of Academic Assistance, for review.
+Students must also present an academic evaluation form, obtained from the College of the Arts Office of Academic Assistance, for review.

 Students learn graphic design principles through problem solving.
 The program encourages students to meld the practical aspects of applied design creatively with more abstract issues of personal exploration, social consciousness, and individual life goals.
 The implementation of historical knowledge, contemporary cultural issues, conceptual and philosophical research, and media experimentation is fundamental to the graphic design experience at Georgia State University.